Luis Garcia Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The righty's most recent appearance was on Saturday against the Boston Red Sox, when he tossed 3 1/3 innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Saturday against the Boston Red Sox, the right-hander threw six innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.